Collaborative Knowledge Distillation via a Learning-by-Education Node Community

-The different $\mathcal{D}^s$ streams arrive in a random order and trigger consecutive education cycles: the students autonomously identify their need for education and find the optimal teacher within the LENC community, regardless of the total number of nodes or the tasks they are aware of.
+The different $\mathcal{D}^s$ streams arrive in a random order and trigger consecutive education cycles: the students autonomously identify their need for education and find a suitable teacher within the LENC community, regardless of the total number of nodes or the tasks they are aware of.
 As a result, each of the 3 different student nodes is consecutively educated on the 5 CL tasks corresponding to one of the 3 datasets, without any information on the task indices.
 For these experiments, the batch size was set to 128 and SGD was adopted as an optimizer with an initial learning rate of 1e-3 and momentum of 0.9.
 ResNet-18 was used as a FM and the \emph{EWC} hyperparameter $\lambda$ was set to 500.

 The results are visible in Fig. \ref{fig:continual learning}.
-The final average accuracy is $99.18\%, 68.62\%$ and $28.35\%$ for SPLIT-MNIST, SPLIT-CIFAR-10, and SPLIT-CIFAR-100 respectively.
-Although these results decline compared to the results in Table \ref{tab:comparison} for the LENC framework (ResNet-18 with 1000 data points), it is crucial to notice that the method can achieve continual learning and adaptation with only a few randomly sampled batches.
+The final average accuracy (mean of the five per-task test accuracies evaluated after learning all five tasks) is $99.18\%, 68.62\%$ and $28.35\%$ for SPLIT-MNIST, SPLIT-CIFAR-10, and SPLIT-CIFAR-100 respectively.
+Although these results decline compared to the results in Table \ref{tab:comparison} for the LENC framework (ResNet-18 with 1000 data points), it is crucial to notice that the method can achieve CL and adaptation with only a few randomly sampled batches.